 Myth #1: “Now that my baby is born, I will lapse into depression.”

 Fact: It is true that most women experience a sad/depressed mood, beginning some days after the birth of the baby and continuing for varying lengths of time.

-These symptoms are termed the “baby or postnatal blues” and are believed to be associated with hormonal changes following the birth of a baby.
+These symptoms, the “baby or postnatal blues”, and are believed to be associated with hormonal changes following the birth of a baby.
 Fortunately, this mood is of a relatively short-term duration (about two weeks) and most women recover from it.

 Depression is diagnosed only when these symptoms persist in a small proportion of women.
 It may be accompanied by suicidal or infanticide intent.
 Prompt psychiatric attention is imperative in

-Myth #2: “I am not allowed to bathe or touch water for fear of ‘wind’ entering the body.”
+Myth #2: “I cannot to bathe or touch water for fear of ‘wind’ entering the body.”